Hürrem Sultan'ın Torunları (book)

-The Descendants of Hurrem Sultan (Hurrem Sultan'ın Torunları), published by Doğan Kitap, is a historical non-fiction book co-authored by Ali Serim and journalist İnci Döndaş.
-Released in its third edition on 1 September 2013, the book delves into the contemporary lives of the descendants of Hurrem Sultan, the wife of Ottoman Sultan Suleiman the Magnificent.
-It focuses on their experiences of exile and adaptation following the abolition of the Ottoman monarchy and the caliphate in 1924.
+Hürrem Sultan'ın Torunları (English: The Descendants of Hurrem Sultan) is a Turkish language historical non-fiction book co-authored by Ali Serim and journalist İnci Döndaş.
+Published by Doğan Kitap and released in its third edition on 1 September 2013, the book explores the lives of the 20th century descendants of Hurrem Sultan, the second wife of Sultan Suleiman the Magnificent, the ruler of the Ottoman Empire from 1520 to 1566.
+The book focuses on the modern-day Ottoman royal family's experiences of exile and adaptation following the abolition of the Ottoman Empire in 1923 and of the caliphate in 1924.